TheArturthur/CoppermindScraper/Cosmere/Tear.md

 |**Related to**|[[Realmatic Theory\|Realmatic Theory]]|
 |**Universe**|[[Cosmere\|Cosmere]]|

+> [!warning] This page or section contains spoilers for *[[The Fires of December\|The Fires of December]]*!This may include worldbuilding details or key plot elements from this book.
+If you don't want to see this information, consider using the Time Machine.

 >“*And if you’ll accept a little advice, stay in Shadesmar.
 The Physical Realm is not a welcoming place these days.*”
 \-Ico[1]